suriyadeepan/suriyadeepan.github.io/_posts/2017-01-22-mle-linear-regression.markdown

 ## Gaussian Distribution

 A probability distribution is a function that provides us the probabilities of all possible outcomes of a stochastic process.
-It can be thought of as a description of the stochastic process, in terms of the probabilities of events.
-The most common probability distribution is the Gaussian Distribution or the Normal Distribution.
+It can be thought of, as a description of the stochastic process, in terms of the probabilities of events.
+The most commonly occurring distribution is the Gaussian Distribution or the Normal Distribution.

 The gaussian distribution is a means to measure the uncertainty of a variable that is continuous between $$ -\infty $$ and $$ +\infty $$.
 The distribution is centered at mean, $$ \mu $$.
 The width depends on the parameter $$ \sigma $$, the standard deviation (variance, $$ \sigma^{2} $$).
 Naturally, area under the curve equals 1.